Page Content - Left Column

 Requirements Federal Student Aid Programs available are Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work-Study (FWS).

-- File a free application for Federal Student Aid at www.fafsa.gov.
+- File a free application for Federal Student Aid at www.fafsa.gov, beginning October 1 of each year.

 - Demonstrate financial need.
 Have a high school diploma, or a GED.